sachinlondhe4/haxademic/README.md

 * Apps
 	* HaxVisual - A modular VJ system
 	* KacheOut - A 2-player Kinect-based video game
-	* MatchGame - A Kinect-based matching game, using skeleton detection
+	* AirDrums - A Kinect-based air drum machine
 	* TimeLapse - Renders a .mov video from an image sequence in a directory
+	* MusicVideos - A collection of Applets that render music videos, audio-reactive and otherwise

 ## Installing / Compiling
 * Download the standard Eclipse IDE for Java development, and the Java Development Kit itself: